EsriDevEvents/working-with-arcgis-rest-js-2023/README.md

 Most of the slides are made available at [Esri Events > Proceedings](https://www.esri.com/en-us/about/events/index/proceedings).

+## Get started

+Each folder contain a demo, please check the README.md file and run npm install if there is a `package.json` file on it.

 ## Related sessions

 * [Building Web Apps with Open Source Mapping APIs](https://registration.esri.com/flow/esri/23eurdev/eventportal/page/detailed-agenda/session/1695631942632001Nb8K)